Cacti/documentation/Boost.md

 ## Flushing the Boost Cache

+> **Warning**: MEMORY tables are cleared on every MySQL/MariaDB restart.
+If you
+> are using MEMORY storage, always flush the Boost Cache before taking the
+> database offline.
+Failure to do so will result in loss of all buffered poller
+> data since the last flush.

-If you are planning on system maintenance if you are using MEMORY storage in MySQL or MariaDB, you should flush your Boost Cache before your system is taken offline for maintenance.
-To do this, you simply login to the Cacti system as root, and flush the Cache using the commands below
+If you are planning on system maintenance and are using MEMORY storage in MySQL or MariaDB, flush your Boost Cache before the system is taken offline.
+Login to the Cacti system as root and run the following:

 ```console
 cd /var/www/html/cacti